oldwalls/omega/README_EXPANDED.md

 The Logos Omega Gradient suggests a complementary truth.
 As Einstein remarked:

+> "God does not play dice with the Universe." – Albert Einstein
+>
-> "God does not play dice with the Universe." – Albert Einstein "God does not play dice with the Universe.
-He is the dice." – omega
+> "God does not play dice with the Universe.
+He is the dice." – Omega